 I don’t want therapy, I just need a letter

-I offer this service, which you can read about by clicking here.
-I respect people’s autonomy over their own bodies and avoid gatekeeping.
+Prospect Therapy offers this service, which you can read about by clicking here.
+We respect people’s autonomy over their own bodies and avoid gatekeeping.
 You don’t need to be an ongoing therapy client to receive letters to support medical transition.

 Set up a free consultation

-I know, you just want to start feeling better, instead of dodging ignorant questions or feeling put on a pedestal.
-I’ve definitely been guilty of trying to win the “best cis ally” award.
-I invite all my potential clients to call me and see if we’re a good fit.
+You just want to start feeling better, instead of dodging ignorant questions or feeling put on a pedestal.
+We’ve definitely been guilty of trying to win the “best cis ally” award.
+We invite all potential clients to call us and see if we’re a good fit.

-I welcome individuals and couples who are seeking an affirming and welcoming setting where they can be themselves.
-For those who are seeking a therapist who is transgender, I am happy to make referrals.
+Prospect Therapy welcomes individuals and couples who are seeking an affirming and welcoming setting where they can be themselves.
+For those who are seeking a therapist who is transgender, we are happy to make referrals.